plinss/acmebot/README.md

 otherwise it is recommended to use 'spki' selectors for TLSA records so that certificate renewals on the slave will not invalidate TLSA records.

-If private keys are shared between a master and slave, be sure to only perform private key rollovers on the master and copy new private key files to the slaves after the rollover.
+If private keys are shared between a master and slave, be sure to turn off 'auto_rollover' and only perform private key rollovers on the master.
+After a private key rollover, copy the new primary and backup private key files to the slaves.
 The slave will automatically detect the new private key and re-issue certificates on the next run.